ndaneil/interactive-3d-screen/README.md

             self.re_h, self.re_w= self.input_size[0], int(CAM_WIDTH * self.resize_ratio)
 ```

 The constructor above sets up the inference session to use the Vitis AI execution provider (Ryzen AI).
 The `vaip_config.json` referenced is located in the setup package downloaded for Ryzen AI.
 The model file (`RetinaFace_int.onnx`) can be downloaded from the [Hugging Face repo](https://huggingface.co/amd/retinaface/blob/main/weights/RetinaFace_int.onnx).
 The benefit of using this model is that it is already optimized for Ryzen AI.
-When I ran the inference program, I could see that most of the operators could be run on the IPU instead of the CPU:
+When I ran the inference program, I could see that most of the operators are executed on the IPU instead of the CPU:
 ```
 [Vitis AI EP] No. of Operators:    CPU     4    IPU   356   98.89% [Vitis AI EP] No. of Subgraphs :Actually running on IPU      1
 ```

-There are some matrices precalculated in the constructor (`scale_tensor`, `scale_tensor_2`) which will be used to scale the model's output back to the original frame's dimensions.
+There are some matrices precalculated in the constructor (`scale_tensor`, `scale_tensor_2`) which will be used to scale the model's output back to the original webcam frame's dimensions.
 These operations run on the CPU using PyTorch (`self.device`).

 Next, there are some helper functions in `FaceDetectorAndLocalizer`. `pad_image` pads the downscaled image to the model's input size, while `decode` and `decode_landm` help process the outputs from the model for the bounding box and face landmarks: